Zach Bonner: Awards and recognition

-In 2006, Zach has received the Presidential Service Award from President George W. Bush.
+In 2006, Zach received the Presidential Service Award from President George W. Bush.
 In the same year, he was honored with the Points of Light Award by Florida governor Jeb Bush for his volunteer service.
 Bonner has met George W. Bush and Bill Clinton.
 He has been featured on Good Morning America and in 2011 was named a hometown hero by Reader's Digest.

 In 2007, Bonner was named one of 12 "Huggable Heroes" by the Build-A-Bear Workshop.
 On March 19, 2008, he received the Alexandra Scott Butterfly Award from the Volvo for life Awards, hosted by Volvo on 42nd Street.
 In 2009, the readers and editors of Beliefnet chose Bonner as the Most Inspiring Person of the Year.
 Receiving 22% of the vote, Bonner defeated the "hero pilot" Chesley Sullenberger and students in Iran who protested against a rigged election despite considerable jeopardy to their lives.

 Elton John donated $25,000 to Bonner's cause after Bonner completed the 1,200-mile-walk from Tampa, Florida, to Washington, D.C.